accs-uaa/vegetation-cover-modeling/README.md

 * *Workspace Folder*: Folder that can store intermediate files during the processing.
 * *Output Raster*: Output raster of inter-decadal average summer warmth index.

-### ArcGIS Pro: Query Alaska VegPlots Database
+### ArcGIS Pro: Query Alaska Vegetation Plots Database
-To create model input data, data from the Alaska VegPlots Database must be formatted into feature classes.
-This workflow assumes that the user has set up a copy of the Alaska VegPlots Database on a local MySQL server or an accessible MySQL server and installed the associated toolbox.
-To access the project repository for the Alaska VegPlots Database, see: [https://github.com/accs-uaa/vegetation-plots-database](https://github.com/accs-uaa/vegetation-plots-database).
+To create model input data, data from the Alaska Vegetation Plots Database must be formatted into feature classes.
+This workflow assumes that the user has set up a copy of the Alaska Vegetation Plots Database on a local MySQL server or an accessible MySQL server and installed the associated toolbox.
+To access the project repository for the Alaska Vegetation Plots Database, see: [https://github.com/accs-uaa/vegetation-plots-database](https://github.com/accs-uaa/vegetation-plots-database).

 #### Query Taxon Cover:
 "Query Taxon Cover" queries the MySQL Alaska Vegetation Plots Database for cover by a taxon.
 Cover values are aggregated so that multiple values at a single site for a single date are summed.